LiZheng1997/Autoware.universe-with-carla-0.9.15/README.md

-# 3 Steps to Deploy Carla_0.9.15 with Autoware.universe on Jetson Orin
+# 3 Steps to Deploy Autoware.universe with Using Carla_0.9.15 on Jetson Orin

 This repository is based on the github repository from TUM. [**LINK**](https://github.com/TUMFTM/Carla-Autoware-Bridge.git)